Travel insurance for Australia from £6.26

 What activities can I get Australia travel insurance for?

-Australia is home to plenty of outdoor activities, even despite the heat and abundance of deadly animals!
-You’ll be able to take part in a range of activities down under, but you’ll need to take out the right insurance to make sure you’re financially protected - bear that in mind for:
+Australia is a popular destination for outdoor adventures, and you’ll be able to take part in a range of activities down under, but you’ll need to take out the right insurance to make sure you’re protected, including:

 What won’t be covered by my Australia travel insurance?

-Travel insurance offers a lot of useful protection when you’re away, but like all insurance policies it will come with some exclusions you need to keep in kind:
+Travel insurance offers a lot of useful protection when you’re away, but like all insurance policies it will come with some exclusions you need to keep in mind:

 How do I get cover for extreme activities or sports in Australia?